Ulcer Index

 Standard deviation is a statistical measure of the variability

 or unpredictability of an investment's return.
-It suffers from a number
+As a measure of risk, it suffers from a number

 of serious drawbacks: